mimir-org/documents/docs/Mimir/status.md

     - Filter functions in both the library module and the drawing surface
     - Block view
     - Terminal connections
+    - Navbar menu
+    - Project creation (constructor is hardcoded)
 - Mimir backend is also in a transitional state.
-Where alot of code is commented out as it breaks with the new IMF model.
+Where a lot of code is commented out as it breaks with the new IMF model.
 - Mimir frontend and backend also bears the mark of not having been tested against each other when refactored.
 And the communication between front and backend is lackluster.
 And is a potential break point in future development.